Skip to content

 Back to Blog

-high severity February 07, 2026 · scope unconfirmed
+high severity February 07, 2026 · 3 min read Unverified claim — what this is

 ROBERTSDESIGNS.COM.AU Listed by clop Ransomware Group

 On February 7, 2026, the Australian design firm robertsdesigns.com.au appeared on the leak site operated by the Clop ransomware group.
-Internal files were exfiltrated during a ransomware attack, exposing the company to public data release.
+Internal files were allegedly exfiltrated during a ransomware attack, exposing the company to public data release.
 Anyone whose personal or financial details were stored in those files now faces the risk that their information is openly available to identity thieves, scammers, and doxxers.

 Public reporting indicates that Clop added robertsdesigns.com.au to its leak site on February 7, 2026.
 The group claims to have stolen internal files as part of a ransomware operation.
 No exact victim count has been published, and the precise volume or sensitivity of the documents remains unclear from available reporting.
 The leak site itself, accessible only via Tor, lists the Australian firm alongside other recent victims.

-Internal files were exfiltrated, a common outcome in Clop incidents.
+Internal files were allegedly exfiltrated, a common outcome in Clop incidents.
 Such files frequently contain contracts, employee records, client information, invoices, and correspondence that can include names, addresses, dates of birth, phone numbers, email accounts, and financial details.

 Why This Matters for You and Your Family